Bookmarks for Everyone

 Direct Mail Campaigns

-Contrary to the assertions of some digitally-oriented naysayers, direct mail is alive and well, but its success depends on at least two things – one, know the audience you need to reach to insure a positive response, and two, send an attention-getting package that matches up with the recipients’ interests.
+Direct mail is alive and well, contrary to the assertions of some digitally-oriented naysayers.
+Its success depends on at least two things – one, know the audience you need to reach to insure a positive response, and two, send an attention-getting package that matches up with the recipients’ interests.

 There are 5 components: a 4-color, 5″x 7″ card with photos and an appeal letter written up inside which tells the story of these two animals, an outer envelope, a BRE, a response document, and a premium.
-We’ve done labels successfully in the past as our premium, but people are on label overload nowadays, so we featured, for the second year in a row, a flower seed packet.
-The custom designed packet (below) is glue-tipped to the back of the card so it shows through a window on the back of the outer envelope.
+For the second year in a row, we featured a custom-designed flower seed packet, based on positive donor response from the year before.
+The packet (below) is glue-tipped to the back of the card so it shows through a window on the back of the outer envelope.

 Can I bring my talents to your organization and help you make a difference?
 I’d be happy to, so feel free to contact me with any questions.